noel-pena/InterviewerAI/README.md

 ### Started.jsx

 This component manages the state of the application, including whether the button has been clicked, loading state, feedback from the AI, current question, user inputs, and selected category.
 It contains event handlers for category changes, button clicks, and feedback updates.
-Additionally, it includes effects to scroll to the bottom when feedback or user inputs change and to perform actions dependent on category changes.
 The JSX renders different components based on the application state, including the Title component, AI component, TextBox component, Selection component, and ModernButton component.

 ```javascript
 <Grid